SybelBlue/slides/long-talk.md

 +++

-Strategy-imposed difficulty is not yet fully understood
+Fading strategy difficulty is not yet fully understood
 - Studied in introductory courses
 - Tested largely in C-like languages